sumobits/sumobits-bitcoin-service/README.md

 ### Basic
-This project is just a simple implementation of a Blockchain using Javascript written using the the tutorial [Javascript blockchain tutorial](https://www.hamrodev.com/en/blog/tutorials/javascript-blockchain).
-The purpose of implementing this was to be able to test another project of mine which is the implementation of a Bitcoin wallet using React Native.
-I will link to that project once it has been submitted.
+This is the service layer of for Sumobits Wallet.
+This project does implement a simple Blockchain using Javascript with the help of a tutorial [Javascript blockchain tutorial](https://www.hamrodev.com/en/blog/tutorials/javascript-blockchain).

 ### Usage
 See **package.json** scripts for available executions.